• Share this on:

 Tips:

-It is important to be aware of how Europe’s largest and most influential cosmetics companies are deciding to approach the issue of environmental sustainability.
+It is important to be aware of how Europe’s largest and most influential cosmetics companies are approaching the issue of environmental sustainability.
 As an exporter, you can take steps to optimise waste streams and show your commitment.
 If you do this, your business is likely to be more attractive to European businesses, who will continue to increase their financial contributions to green projects.

-Another emerging concept, ‘upcycling’, refers to taking by-products or waste materials and turning them into new, higher-value products, instead of disposing of them.
+Another emerging concept, ‘upcycling’, refers to taking by-products or waste materials and turning them into new, higher-value products instead of disposing of them.
 Upcycling can generate additional revenue for farmers and export businesses.
 In Europe, the use of materials derived from food waste in cosmetics is showing growth.
-For example, the German cosmetic brand C!RCLY uses upcycled ingredients for their products.
-For example, their lip balm is made using upcycled coffee oil.
+For example, The Upcycled Beauty Company developed the Upcycled Ingredient Directory – a searchable directory of upcycled ingredients comprising of actives, functional ingredients and so much more, from manufacturers all around the globe.

 Upcycling is closely related to having an adequate waste management system.
 The following are several steps you could take to implement a waste management system in your company: